jh83/jh83.github.io/_posts/2022-10-28-mowerstatistics.markdown

 RTK-GPS explanation from Wikipedia:
 *In practice, RTK systems use a single base-station receiver and a number of mobile units.
 The base station re-broadcasts the phase of the carrier that it observes, and the mobile units compare their own phase measurements with the one received from the base station. ...
 RTK provides accuracy enhancements up to about 20 km from the base station.*

 *This allows the units to calculate their relative position to within millimeters, although their absolute position is accurate only to the same accuracy as the computed position of the base station.
-The typical nominal accuracy for these systems is 1 centimetre ± 2 parts-per-million (ppm) horizontally and 2 centimetres ± 2 ppm vertically.*
+The typical nominal accuracy for these systems is 1 centimeter ± 2 parts-per-million (ppm) horizontally and 2 centimeters ± 2 ppm vertically.*

 *Although these parameters limit the usefulness of the RTK technique for general navigation, the technique is perfectly suited to roles like surveying.
 In this case, the base station is located at a known surveyed location, often a benchmark, and the mobile units can then produce a highly accurate map by taking fixes relative to that point.
 RTK has also found uses in autodrive/autopilot systems, precision farming, machine control systems and similar roles.*